Aston Martin Unveils Its First Ever SUV In Beijing

 A Hope For Bigger Profits

-Aston Martin has been struggling to make financial growth since last year, as its initial public offering F go as well as the stakeholders had hoped.
+Aston Martin has been struggling to make financial growth since last year, as its initial public offering failed to go as well as the stakeholders had hoped.

 The Gaydon-based company’s shares were down 75% by August, as reported by Fortune.